vincentchachere/VPN-Setup-and-Geo-location-Testing/README.md

 *Image Above Explained*

-1. Visit https:whatismyipaddress.com from our personal computer
+1. Visit https:whatismyipaddress.com from your personal computer
 2. Create a VM and connect via RDP
 3. Access https:whatismyipaddress.com from the VM
 4. Install and connect to a VPN on the VM